n8n-io/n8n-docs/docs/doc2/settings-document-types.md

 **OCR:**

-Here you can set the sensitivity of the OCR (Optical Character Recognition) function for all fields at once.
+Here you can set the sensitivity of the OCR (Optical Character Recognition) function for all fields.
 This value determines the sensitivity with which a field is marked in red if it could not be extracted with 100% certainty (OCR related!).

 **MATCH SCORE:**